 The hospitality industry is Maryland’s largest private employer and continues to expand here and across the nation.
 Career prospects are best for those with a college education and training.

-HCAT's Associate of Applied Science degree is accredited by both the American Culinary Federation Foundation's Accrediting Commission and the Accrediting Commission for Programs in Hospitality Administration.
-Students may select from several concentrations.
+HCAT's Associate of Applied Science degree is accredited by both the American Culinary Federation Education Foundation's Accrediting Commission and the Accrediting Commission for Programs in Hospitality Administration.
+Students may select from several majors.

-The HCAT Institute also offers a variety of noncredit cooking classes for beginners and culinary experts alike in the areas of Cooking Demonstrations, Entertaining and Lifestyle, Food and Society, Hands-on Cooking, Tasting Series and Wine and Beer Academy.
-Tempt your taste buds with delicious demonstrations, hands-on cooking and wine and beer classes.
+The HCAT Institute offers a variety of noncredit cooking classes for beginners and culinary experts alike in the areas of The In-Home Classroom with video Cooking Demonstrations, Hands-on Cooking, and Wine and Spirits classes.
+Tempt your taste buds with delicious demonstrations in any of our food and wine courses.

-The staff and faculty of HCAT Institute have a commitment to academic excellence and an enthusiasm to help students excel while maintaining a nationally-recognized status as a leader in all aspects of hospitality training.
+The staff and faculty of the HCAT Institute have a commitment to academic excellence and an enthusiasm to help students excel while maintaining a nationally recognized status as a leader in all aspects of hospitality training.